davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 8. Choose SQL Server Authentication
 9. User: migrateadmin
 10. Password: 'AzureMigrateTraining2019#'
-11. Press Connect
+11. Select `Connect`
-12. Choose your database and press next
+12. Choose your database and select `next`
-13. Select all tables and press 'Generate SQL script'
+13. Select all tables and select `Generate SQL script`
 14. Once the script is generated, you may review it
-15. Press 'Deploy Schema'
+15. Select `Deploy Schema`
 16. You now have your schema successfully migrated to Azure SQL DB

 #### Data Migration